dotnet/docs-maui/docs/whats-new/dotnet-9.md

 ### HybridWebView

-`HybridWebView` enables hosting arbitrary HTML/JS/CSS content in a `WebView`, and enables communication between the code in the `WebView` (JavaScript) and the code that hosts the `WebView` (C#/.NET).
+`HybridWebView` enables hosting arbitrary HTML/JS/CSS content in a WebView, and enables communication between the code in the WebView (JavaScript) and the code that hosts the WebView (C#/.NET).
 For example, if you have an existing React JS app, you could host it in a cross-platform .NET MAUI native app, and build the back-end of the app using C# and .NET.

 To build a .NET MAUI app with `HybridWebView` you need: